bespinian/blog/content/posts/run-a-crypto-trading-bot-on-cloud-foundry.md

 $ cf logs zenbot --recent
 ```

 See [Reading the Console Output](https://github.com/carlos8f/zenbot#reading-the-console-output) for instructions about how to interpret these logs.
-Esentially, if the last number is green, you should be happy with the bot and if the second to last number is green, you should be happy in general ;-)
+Essentially, if the last number is green, you should be happy with the bot and if the second to last number is green, you should be happy in general ;-)